IMShapiro/Snake-Game/README.md

 # Snake-Game
-A snake game made using vanilla javascripy
+A snake game made using vanilla javascript